prahladyeri/prahladyeri.github.io/_posts/2025-01-27-how-to-revive-micromax-l1161-in-2025.md

 ![micromax-canvas-lapbook-l1161](/uploads/micromax-canvas-lapbook-l1161.jpg)

 Sadly, like all good things in life, its glory days came to an end.
 Micromax eventually succumbed to global competetion from big tech conglomerates and its laptop division became defunct.
-As a result, customers of this laptop were left stranded, unable to download offial device drivers anymore.
+As a result, customers of this laptop were left stranded, unable to download official device drivers anymore.
 For those who wanted to format their disk and do a clean install of Windows, this presented a major problem.

 Fortunately, I had downloaded the L1161 drivers from their official web portal while the company was still functional, you can [find them here](https://drive.google.com/file/d/1iC1qoPaa7rNZohaSI5qmlIQK2EpCVahO/view?usp=drive_link).